– Updated & Refreshed January 2022 –

 The key is to plant by area as opposed to rows.
 Row gardening is designed to leave walking paths between plants so you can access everything.
 However, raised garden beds are designed (or at least should be designed) so you can always reach the center of your garden from one side or another.
 That’s why there is always a dimension of 4ft or less with our garden beds.

-In this Episode, Bryan gives you a quick and easy to understand tutorial on raised garden bed plant spacing so you can make the most of your raised garden bed!
+In this Episode, Bryan gives you a quick and easy to understand tutorial on raised garden bed plant spacing using peppers, carrots, and tomatoes as an example, so you can see how to make the most of your planting area!

 Personal recommendation from Bryan.
 If you’re excited about all the plants you can grow in your now more efficiently spaced garden, check out Eden Brothers Seeds.
 They have a beautiful variety of heirloom seeds!

 On this episode I show you how plant spacing works in a raised garden bed, so you can make the most of your growing area!

 Hi everyone, I’m Bryan Traficante from GardenInMinutes and this is Episode #11 of Easy Growing.
 On today’s episode, I’ll be explaining how plant spacing works in a raised garden bed so you can make the most of your growing area and grow as much as possible in the space that you have.
 Now we’re going to get into a little bit of math, but I promise it’s really really easy!

 More or less, the premise behind it is that in a raised garden bed you want to plant by area as opposed to rows.
 Reason being, if you consider the design of a garden bed… there’s always going to be a section that’s 4ft or less.
 The reason being is that if you have section that’s 4ft or less, like all of our garden beds, you can reach the center of everything that you’re growing without needing a pathway to walk down.